ca98am79/connect-dynamodb/README.md

 ## Contributors

-Some people have have added features and fixed bugs in `connect-dynamodb` other than me.
+Some people that have added features and fixed bugs in `connect-dynamodb` other than me.

 * [Eric Abouaf](https://github.com/neyric)